c1cad4/cybchat/PRIVACY_POLICY.md

 - **No tracking** - We have no analytics, telemetry, or user tracking
 - **Open source** - You can verify these claims by reading our code

-## What Information bitchat Stores
+## What Information cybchat Stores

 ### On Your Device Only